kumagai-group/pydefect/docs_rst/tutorial.rst

 where carriers locate at the band edges with loosely trapped by the charged defect centers.
 Examples are the B-on-Si (p-type) and P-on-Si (n-type) substitutional dopants in Si.
-These defects also do little harm for device performances, but introduce the carrier electrons/holes or kill counter carriers.
+These defects also do little harm for device performances, but introduce the carrier electrons/holes or kill counter carriers stemming from small trapping energies.
 The wavefunctions of the PHS widespread to several million atoms.
 Therefore, to calculate their thermodynamical transition levels, we need supergiant supercell calculations,